johnno1962/Remote/README.md

 until the end of March 2015" and may not be redistributed other than through github.
-I've made the source available for as much of the code as possible should you want to change the interface but held back one source file in a precompiled library for now.
+I've made the source available for as much of the code as possible should you want to change the interface but held back one source file in a precompiled library.
 Please file any bug reports or fixes using github issues and pull requests if you encounter any problems.

 ### As ever: